Simplestack

 Making cloud-init run again may be destructive and must never be done on a production system.
 Artifacts such as ssh keys or passwords may be overwritten.

 When cloud init runs again it will set the correct default network values and therefore your IPv4 and IPv6 connectivity should be working out of the box.
-You do need to reboot your virtual machine for changes to take into effect.
+You do need to reboot your server for changes to take into effect.

 © 2026 Simplestack – All Rights Reserved.